Read previous article in Home Buying Guide series: 8 ways to discover your dream property

 Pro-Tip: Ask the Builder for all the terms and conditions related to cancellation of a booking.
 Make sure you understand all the cancellation clauses listed in sale agreement.

-Please share feedback below about this post in comments below.
-Also let us know if there are any other critical parameters important for shortlisting projects during property hunt.
+Please share feedback about this post in comments below.
+Also please let us know if you think there are more critical parameters for shortlisting projects while property hunting.

 Read next article in Home Buying Guide series: 6 steps to comparing real estate projects for buying